Airbus orders at risk as regulator curbs HK Airlines expansion

-HONG KONG Hong Kong's aviation regulator has halted the expansion of Hong Kong Airlines following complaints about its service standards, raising fresh doubts about the carrier's orders for Airbus EAD.PA planes worth billions of dollars.
+HONG KONG Aug 3 Hong Kong's aviation regulator has halted the expansion of Hong Kong Airlines following complaints about its service standards, raising fresh doubts about the carrier's orders for Airbus planes worth billions of dollars.

 In an unprecedented move by the Hong Kong Civil Aviation Department, the authority has frozen the fleet of unlisted Hong Kong Airlines, controlled by China's HNA Group, to its current size of 20, at least for now.